After You Book

 If you have fishing equipment you are comfortable with and fits you correctly, you really should bring it.
 While our equipment is of good quality, it may not fit your preferences or be your exact size.
-Our fishing related inventory is intended to fill the needs of the casual fisherman or adventurer traveler.
+Our fishing related inventory is intended to fill the needs of the casual fisherman or adventurer traveler as well as allow seasoned anglers to travel with less baggage.
 It allows them to participate without making a large investment.
 We do not expect you to have a casting rod and reel strong enough to handle kings, so we have enough of those to supply the full lodge.

 The lodge will provide the rods, reels and lines you need.
 If you want to bring your own you should do so.
 Here is a broad overview of what is appropriate for fishing the lower Alagnak.